-Approximately 47% of higher education institutions surveyed by the American Institutes for Research reported being in the process of adopting competency-based education programs.
-That number is expected to increase over the next five years.
+Approximately 47 percent of higher education institutions surveyed by the American Institutes for Research reported being in the process of adopting competency-based education programs.
+Experts expect that number to increase through 2025.

-These programs focus on soft skills over technical degrees.
+These programs shift the focus away from technical degrees.
 With employers increasingly looking for candidates with soft skills, many students seek out competency-based education programs to give themselves a competitive edge.

-s higher education institutions incorporate more technology into their courses, they also need to harness technology to keep their operations running smoothly.
+As higher education institutions incorporate more technology into their courses, they also need to harness tools to keep their operations running smoothly.

 A learning management system (LMS) is a software program for administering, documenting, tracking, automating, and reporting on your institution's educational programs.
 This tool makes it easier to develop and distribute course content, track student progress, and report on course quality and student outcomes for accreditation.